I Believe (When I Fall in Love It Will Be Forever)

 "I Believe (When I Fall in Love It Will Be Forever)" is a soul song co-written and performed by American singer-songwriter Stevie Wonder and Yvonne Wright, for Wonder's fifteenth studio album, Talking Book (1972).

+All vocals and instruments are provided by Wonder: lead vocal, background vocal, piano, Hohner Clavinet, drums and Moog bass.

 George Michael version

-A live recording by English singer-songwriter George Michael was included on a free cassette tape given out to audience members at Michael's Wembley Arena concerts during March 19–23, 1991, and was later released as a B-side of the "Don't Let the Sun Go Down on Me" single in November 1991.
+A live recording by British singer-songwriter George Michael was included on a free cassette tape given out to audience members at Michael's Wembley Arena concerts during March 19–23, 1991, and was later released as a B-side of the "Don't Let the Sun Go Down on Me" single in November 1991.

 "I Believe (When I Fall in Love It Will Be Forever)" was issued as a promotional single in the United States, and was promoted to urban radio in February 1992.
 It reached number 90 on the Canadian Top Singles chart.
 The song was later included on disc two of the 2011 remastered release of Michael's debut studio album, Faith.